 Christmas in Paris is magical.
 The city of lights and love is even more magical with all the Christmas decorations, lights, and Christmas Markets.

 As you can imagine, Paris has more than one Christmas Market.
-There are dozens around the city, each with their own flair and atmosphere.
+There are dozens around the city, each with its own flair and atmosphere.
 Here are some of the best ones:

-The Trocadero Christmas Market is one of the most popular Christmas Markets of the local Parisians.
+The Trocadero Christmas Market is one of the most popular Christmas Markets among local Parisians.
 Check out the view of the Eiffel Tower and channel your inner kid by riding on one of the historic Mary Go ‘Rounds.

 Prague, Czech Republic

 Prague is frequently listed as one of the best cities to visit in Europe and what better time to visit than at Christmas?
 A city already buzzing and full of life somehow manages to take it up a notch during the holiday season.